atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 Using URIs (and more-so URLs, which are URIs that can be fetched) for everything is a great idea, since it helps with interoperability and enables truly decentralized knowledge graphs.
 However, some of the characteristics of RDF might have contributed to its relative lack of adoption.

-### Difficulty in selecting values

-One of the main reasons for having more strict requirements, has to do with how hard it is to identify a specific value (`object`) in RDF.
+### It's too hard to select a specific value (object) in RDF

 For example, let's say I want to render someone's birthday:

 ```ttl
 <example:joep> <schema:birthDate> "1991-01-20"^^xsd:date
 ```

-Rendering this item might be as simple as fetching the subject, taking the predicate, parse it as a date.
+Rendering this item might be as simple as fetching the subject URL, filtering by predicate URL, and parsing the `object` as a date.

 However, this is also valid RDF:

 ```ttl